Adam Reynolds

 Reynolds played at representative level for the NRL All Stars, City New South Wales, Prime Minister's XIII, World All Stars and New South Wales in the 2016 State of Origin series.

-Reynolds previously played for and captained the South Sydney Rabbitohs in the National Rugby League and was the halfback for South Sydney's 2014 NRL Grand Final winning team.
+Reynolds is a two-time NRL premiership player, having won the 2014 Grand Final with the South Sydney Rabbitohs and captained the Brisbane Broncos during their 2025 campaign.

 Background

 Reynolds was born in Sydney, New South Wales, Australia, and attended Matraville Sports High School.
 Andrew Johns, Matthew Johns and Darren Lockyer were his favourite players when he was a kid and Nathan Merritt is his favourite South Sydney player of all time.
 He then added when asked "who is the most inspirational player or person on your career and how have they positively affected your football?", he responded "My brother – he's always on my back telling me to do extras and pushing me to be the best I can be".
 In 2007, Reynolds was part of the team from Matraville Sports High School that won the NRL Schoolboy Cup 32–10 against Patrician Brothers' College Blacktown.
 Reynolds received the Peter Sterling Medal as the "most outstanding player in the competition" that year.